nddao/IBM-Db2-zOS-samples/Files/README.md

 	* UNPAK.TXT : Sample Windows batch script to submit UNPAK.JCL to zOS LPAR.

+	Note:
-	Note that you need to customize those above JCLs and batch scripts for your environment.
+	** You need to customize those above JCLs and batch scripts for your environment.

+	** ftp -s:windowsbatchfile is the command on Windows command prompt to run a Windows batch script.

 ### 1. SGLWCFG
     Sample JCLs to set up and run the workload.
 These JCLs are from the SGLWSAMP and customized for the test environment.
 This set up uses the default values